jdWilU/V2V-Drone-Sim/README.md

 ## Functionality
 ##### Initial Conditions
-Initial conditions regarding simulation settings are outlined within the Drone_model.m file and allow the functionality to alter the following:
+Initial conditions regarding simulation settings are outlined within the main `drone_model.m` file and allow the functionality to alter the following:

 ```MATLAB
 numDrones = 4; % Number of drones to exist within the simulation